emqx/cloud-docs/en_US/create/premium.md

 # Create a Premium Deployment

 The EMQX Premium Plan offers a robust EMQX Cluster with advanced features for large-scale, mission-critical applications.
-This guide provide instructions on how to create the Premium deployment on the EMQX Platform.
+This guide provides instructions on how to create the Premium deployment on the EMQX Platform.

 ## Apply for a Trial